 Thank you also to Dr Manik Kohli who provided valuable input and oversight at crucial stages of its creation.

-The development of this guide was generously supported by the University of Sussex’s Wellcome Trust funded project AMR Interrupted (grant number 214954/Z/18/Z), with special thanks to Professor Catherine Will and Dr Beckie Irons.
+The development of this guide was generously supported by the University of Sussex’s Wellcome Trust funded project AMR Interrupted, with special thanks to Professor Catherine Will and Dr Beckie Irons; and the National Institute for Health and Care Research (NIHR) (Dr Manik Kohli, Doctoral Research Fellow, NIHR303717).